wp-plugins/seriously-simple-spam-blocker/readme.txt

 * Adding support for touch devices (only works on some devices)
 * Fixing issue where spam blocker would not show in some browsers
 * Improving cross-browser support
+* Adding Modernizr check for drag and drop functionality

 = 1.0.2 =
 * 2012-12-07